isaiah-v/3d-printer/merlin-config/README.md

 # Merlin Firmware Config
-This configuation is based on the End-3 config for the BigTreeTech SKR Mini E3 3.0 controller board, provided by Merlin (https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/Creality/Ender-3/BigTreeTech%20SKR%20Mini%20E3%203.0).
+This configuation is based on the End-3 config for the BigTreeTech SKR Mini E3 3.0 controller board, provided by Merlin [here](https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/Creality/Ender-3/BigTreeTech%20SKR%20Mini%20E3%203.0).
 When updating my firmware, my approch is to:
  1) pull the latest configuration for the board (the ender-3 is the closest printer)
- 2) Identify the changes I made from the history
+ 2) Identify the changes I made from the change history
- 3) Apply those changes to the latest config
+ 3) Apply those changes to the latest configuration
  4) Build and update the firmware

 ## Config Changes